KevinJump/uSync/readme.txt

  'emtpy' action config in the place where the config file for an item was.

- This means deletes exist in place within thye uSync folder which makes it easier to deploy the uSync folder and not have orphaned items from previous versions hanging about.
+ This means deletes exist in place within the uSync folder which makes it easier to deploy the uSync folder and not have orphaned items from previous versions hanging about.